 The Department of Academic Outreach and Innovation will host training sessions and webinars on SafeAssign in August and throughout the year.

-WSU’s contract with Turnitin has been terminated and will expire on July 31.
-SafeAssign includes nearly all of the features within Turnitin, and many more enhancements that faculty and students may find helpful.
+SafeAssign includes many helpful features and enhancements that faculty and students may find helpful.
 Faculty and students also have access to iThenticate, a tool used to verify originality in scholarly writing.

 For more information on academic integrity and the tools available, visit academicintegrity.wsu.edu or visit teach.wsu.edu.
 If you have questions about academic integrity, email email@example.com.
-For questions regarding Turnitin or SafeAssign, please email to firstname.lastname@example.org.
+For questions regarding SafeAssign, please email to firstname.lastname@example.org.